idlesign/django-sitemessage/docs/source/index.rst

 1. Python 2.7+, 3.2+
 2. Django 1.4+
-3. South 0.7.1+ for Django (required for version upgrades)
+3. South 0.7.1+ for Django (required for version upgrades on Django < 1.7)